Angle Icon

 • Reduced patient time: The shift to data-heavy EHRs means physicians spend more time face-to-face on computers than with patients, which is ironic for a profession built on human connection.

-AI scribes listen, transcribe, and structure notes in real time—eliminating manual data entry and helping clinicians reclaim their time.
+AI medical scribes listen, transcribe, and structure notes in real time—eliminating manual data entry and helping clinicians reclaim their time.

 Next, let’s explore best practices for writing medical notes efficiently.